tchar/cryptodev-python/README.md

 About
 -----
-This is a project to create C bindings for cryptodev in Python (v2.7).
+This is a project to create C bindings for cryptodev in Python.
 The bindings are basically a Python module named cryptodev (under crypto).
 The module contains two Python files: ioctl.py and cryptodev.py translated from ioctl.h and cryptodev.h respectively.
 To use the module just import cryptodev (e.g. from cryptodev import *).